thombruce/TheDefinitiveEdition/content/privacy-policy.md

 - Names
 - Email addresses

 _Whatever name you give us will be stored and displayed as-is.
-Your email will be hashed before storage and used to display an avatar if you have one connected with your email address at gravatar.com._
+If you're making a content contribution, your email will be hashed before storage and used to display an avatar if you have one connected with your email address at gravatar.com.
+If you provide an email address with a comment submission, this will be stored alongside your name; we may use this in the future to also show your Gravatar._

 ## How we get the personal information and why we have it